 The GPS/IMU data were processed by RSD personnel to yield precise camera positions in order to provide a control network necessary for aerotriangulation (AT).
-The kinematic GPS data was processed in October 2020 using Applanix POSPac MMS (ver.
-8.4) software, utilizing the IN-Fusion PP-RTX processing mode, which is an implementation of Trimble's CenterPoint RTX GNSS correction service.
+The base station's geodetic position was derived using the NGS Online Processing User Service (OPUS), which computed fixed baseline solutions from nearby CORS stations.
+The kinematic GPS data was processed using Applanix POSPac MMS (ver.
+8.4) software in October 2020.
 For further information refer to the Airborne Positioning and Orientation Report (APOR) that is on file with other project data within the RSD Electronic Data Library.